 Hadleigh is a much-underrated gem.
-It's a small town with plenty of beautiful timber framed buildings, many with decorative plasterwork (pargetting).
-Take time to stroll along the High Street, Angel Street and Benton Street in particular and admire the wonderful architecture.
-And don't miss the impressive Deanery Tower and Guildhall, both of which are hidden west of the High Street close to the church (see the gallery).
+It's a small town that has many beautiful timber-framed buildings, many with decorative plasterwork (pargetting).
+Take time to stroll along High Street, Angel Street and Benton Street in particular to admire some of the wonderful architecture.
+Plus, don't miss the impressive Deanery Tower and Guildhall, both of which are hidden to the west of the High Street, close to the church (see the gallery).